hanzoai/ROCm/docs/compatibility/ml-compatibility/pytorch-compatibility.rst

-- Expanded GPU architecture support: Provides optimized support for newer GPU architectures, including gfx1200 and gfx1201 with preferred hipBLASLt backend selection, along with improvements for gfx950 and gfx1100 series GPUs.
+- Expanded GPU architecture support: Provides optimized support for newer GPU architectures, including gfx1200 and gfx1201 with preferred hipBLASLt backend selection, along with improvements for gfx950 and gfx1100 Series GPUs.

 - Advanced Triton Integration: AOTriton 0.10b introduces official support for gfx950 and gfx1201, along with experimental support for gfx1101, gfx1151,